It is made from seaweed (don't worry, it tastes like nothing) and can also be used for tea bags, pasta or laundry detergent.

 With a normal packet of instant coffee, the plastic wrapper ends up in the trash: with this new packaging, a kind of algae-based sachet, the wrapper dissolves in the drink and adds nutrients without altering the flavors.

 The product is an evolution of what the London startup did notpla (which stands for "NOT PLAstic") developed in 2020 (I talked about it here).
 At the time there was something to file: today a more effective version of the sachet has raised $ 13 million in funding and is preparing to take off.

 The special coffee bag is the result of the British company's efforts to increase packaging capable of replacing materials that are particularly difficult to recycle, such as thin plastic films.
 But the idea isn't just to simply replace plastic with something less harmful: Notpla's team believes it is possible to improve the performance of the now infamous material.

-“We are using natural things like algae to create new materials.
-One of the coolest things is that algae can do things that normal plastic can't do, ”he says Pierre-Yves Paslier, co-CEO of Notpla.
+"We are using natural things like algae to create new materials.
+One of the coolest things is that algae can do things that normal plastic can't," he says.
+Pierre-Yves Paslier, co-CEO of Notpla.
 He is not wrong.

 Rebuilding the concept of packaging from scratch

 Asked about the problems they encountered over the course of their careers, Paslier explains that one of his first discoveries concerned the limitations of existing technology.
 Then the company started noticing a lot of interesting formats and applications where solubility could be a significant advantage: instead of just being an inert barrier, a sachet of seaweed could potentially act as a solvent.

 Many people use tea bags.
 But the tea bag plastic can release chemicals when it is in hot water.
 A seaweed-based tea bag, Notpla argues, is safe to drink.
 It is made of seaweed that has no taste or smell.